 David: Well, what I’d like to do actually is to sort of continue this discussion in our next podcast, by exploring the idea of rebooting our customer base.
 Time for a hard reboot!

 Chris: I love it.
 I’m looking forward to it.
 Okay.
-If you need help minimizing the short term damage to your business and positioning yourself as the go to person for the recovery, go to top secrets.com forward slash call to schedule a strategy session with David and his team and find out how his team can help you.
-That’s top secrets.com forward slash call.
+If you need help minimizing the short term damage to your business and positioning yourself as the go to person for the recovery, go to TopSecrets.com/call to schedule a strategy session to find out if David and his team can help you.
+That’s TopSecrets.com/call.